Code-Institute-Submissions/MullingarAnglingCentre/README.md

 # Mullingar Angling Centre

-This project is a basic website to should the use of HTML, CSS and Javascript.
-It also includes Responsive Design and Image Treatments.
-The website itself is an information website on the different fishing venue's around my local town in the midlands of Ireland.
+This project is an information website on the different fishing venue's around my local town in the midlands of Ireland.
 It also provides information on the local angling service's and the type of fish that can be caught into the local waters.

+This project is a basic website to show the use of HTML, CSS and Javascript Libraries .
+It also includes Responsive Design and Image treatment.

 ## Built With